hamano/apache-mod-markdown/README.md

     % make
     % make install

-Note: the <DISCOUNT_DIR> is the directory that contains the include directory that contains mkdio.h The default directory will be /usr/local/
+Note: `<DISCOUNT_DIR>` is the directory that contains the include directory that contains mkdio.h The default directory will be /usr/local/

 ## Configration